AMP Square: The Tower

 The AMP Tower is located on the North-Eastern corner of the AMP Square site sitting on the William Street-Bourke Street intersection.
-This location places it in a precinct of significant post-war commercial office skyscrapers from the same era which includes the BHP Tower (now 140 William Street) opposite and the adjoining Estates House at 114-128 William Street, both by Yuncken Freeman.
+This location places it in a precinct of significant post-war commercial office skyscrapers from the same era which includes 140 William Street opposite and the adjoining Estates House at 114-128 William Street, both by Yuncken Freeman.
 This collection has been described as a heritage precinct at the end of Bourke Street: though it does not have an office designation as such., all three are now heritage listed.
 The collection of Modernist towers was once even larger, with the 1958 Shell Corner, also by SOM, once occupying the north west corner of the intersection (dem 1990).

 The AMP Tower is clearly inspired by the New York CBS Building completed in 1965 and designed by Eero Saarinen, a Finnish-American architect and industrial designer, for whom Edward Bassett had previously worked.
 The AMP Tower also has similarities in expression with the Bank of America (now 555 California Street) in San Francisco, designed by the local office of SOM.
 Taking the minimalist sculptural approach to the early modernist design of large scale commercial projects, the twenty six-storey AMP Tower is constructed of a concrete encased structure of steel-framework.
 The tower features chamfered vertical ribs of pre-cast panels of reconstructed polished brown granite, also used for the spandrel panels between the brown tinted glass windows.